joshfreeman00/MatchTheDoggo/TESTING.md

 * Randomisation to increase longevity.
 * The game to be fun and unique every new game, no repetitiveness.
-    - This is achieved by shuffling the cards when the page loads and everytime the game is reset.
+    - This is achieved by shuffling the cards when the page loads and every time the game is reset.

 ![random1](docs/testing/randomization-1.png)